zeta-chain/zetachain-improvement-proposals/zip9.md

 The threshold BLS signature works the same regardless of which EC curve it's operating on.
 Currently there are two popular choices, BN254 and BLS12-381 curve.
 The former is older with about 100 bits security entropy while the latter is 128bits.
-The former is the one that zk-SNARKS Groth16 scheme uses.
+The former is the one that zk-SNARKS Groth16 scheme often uses.

 On EVM chains the older BN254 (also called alt_bn128) curve must be used as it's the only one that's currently efficiently supported via precompiles.